 Applications close on Monday 22 November 2021 at 4.30 pm.

 The role of a Youth Justice Officer is challenging, complex and can be confronting.
 Young people who come into contact with the justice system often present with complex needs and special requirements.
 At times it can be difficult to help young people make positive changes that will assist them to stop offending.
 You will need to have the ability to engage with difficult young people and their families in a community, custodial and home environment in a culturally appropriate manner.

-Your persistence, life experience, knowledge and skills dealing with young people will assist you in this role.
+Your life experience, knowledge, skills and knowing when to be persistent will assist when dealing with young people in this role.

 Youth Justice Officers supervise young people in the community who are involved in the justice system.
 You will be required to meet with the young person regularly to help them adopt law-abiding lifestyles and to comply with court and supervised release orders.

 The Youth Justice Officer role undertakes risk/needs assessments, provides advice and reports to the Courts and releasing authorities, based on your assessment and analysis of the young person’s offending behaviour.

 Managing young people will require you to use appropriate counselling, develop intervention plans and work together with other government and non-government services and treatment programs.
 You will need to be focused on the young person and assist them and their family to engage with the Courts and treatment programs.

 Our Youth Justice Officers enjoy a range of great benefits including:

 - employment security